 Bye-bye hairballs.
 Yes, it’s true.
 The Fukumaru Scratching Pad and Self Groomer will help your cat get rid of them every time they walk through the arched bristles.
 The corrugated cardboard feels incredible on your kitty’s paws (incredible enough to scratch silly, that is) and the bristles are gentle self-groomers that help take up less of your cat’s day.
 Did you know they spend over a third of their day grooming themselves?
 Or that they had scent glands in their cheeks that they use to mark territory?

 That’s why this self-groomer is also a little bit of an anxiety reliever for cats—especially territorial cats—as it lets them express natural territorial behaviors right from their own groomer.
 Not to mention, while taking away shedding at the same time!
 That’s what we call a multipurpose win.
-It’s lightweight enough to easily move around (or reasonably priced enough to have a couple) so your cat has sufficient enrichment and grooming opportunity in all his favorite spots.
+It’s lightweight enough to easily move around (or reasonably priced enough to have a couple) so your cat has sufficient enrichment and grooming opportunity in all his favorite spots, and can be used on two sides, as well.
+The cat brush arch is made of high quality PVC and steel bar to ensure durability and the scratching pad is made of eco-friendly corrugated paper your kitty’s claws will love to shred.
+The scratcher measures 16.5 inches in length and 9.8” in height, so it will suit smaller cats better.

 - Minimizes shedding and hairballs